MrEbabi/Woocommerce-Category-Discounts/README.md

-Check "dynamic pricing" and "cart customization" codes.
+Kindly check the "dynamic pricing" and "cart customization" codes.

 Dynamic pricing code help you to make different discounts based on categories, you will not need any plugins.